 Tannery Baseline Survey:

-Enabled through careful planning, training of survey staff and stakeholder collaboration, the baseline surveys for all ten functional tanneries in Addis Ababa and Modjo were completed successfully.
+Enabled through careful planning, training of survey staff and stakeholder collaboration, the baseline surveys for all ten functional tanneries in Addis Ababa and Modjo were completed successfully, with the final Baseline Survey Report published in September 2025.
 This effort involved extensive preparations and collaborative engagements with the tannery management for gathering data and insights critical to the project.
 In October 2024, the project team did a comprehensive review of the collected data with a specific focus on carbon footprint determination methodologies to align with the project’s environmental goals.

 Ethiopia’s Leather and Leather Products Industry Research and Development Centre (LLPIRC)